 How Does Consolidation Help?

 Imagine if you had a mortgage and three credit cards.
 You'd have the inconvenience of having to juggle four separate repayments.
-This would also affect your effective interest rate.
 Moving all your debts to one low rate will reduce your overall interest and save you money, as shown below:

 In the example above, we saved $2,579 in annual interest by refinancing our credit cards and consolidating them into our mortgage.